Author: Dr. Athanasios Pallis

 3. Upgraded Vessels and Onboard Amenities

-Some cruise operators go very far in developing new entertainment concepts onboard their vessels, including surf pools, planetariums, on-deck LED movie screens, golf simulators, go-karts racing, water parks, demonstration kitchens, multi-room villas with private pools, and in-suite Jacuzzis, ice-skating rinks, rock-climbing walls, and bungee trampolines.
-All these lead to increased economic returns via strong performance in both onboard and ashore revenues.
-Onboard services account for between 20 and 30% of the total cruise line revenues.
+Some cruise operators go a long way in developing new entertainment concepts onboard their vessels, including surf pools, planetariums, on-deck LED movie screens, golf simulators, go-karts racing, water parks, demonstration kitchens, multi-room villas with private pools, and in-suite Jacuzzis, ice-skating rinks, rock-climbing walls, and bungee trampolines.
+All these lead to increased economic returns via strong performance in both onboard and onshore revenues.
+Onboard services account for between 20% and 30% of the total cruise line revenues.
 The average customer spends about $1,900 for their cruise, including ship and off-ship expenses for goods and services.
 The majority of these expenses are captured within the cruise ship as passengers spend on average $100 per port of call.

 4. Scale and Market